JetBrains/kotlin-web-site/docs/topics/js/js-debugging.md

 4. Click the file reference on the right to navigate to the corresponding line of code.

-You can now start debugging the program using the whole set of tools that the IDE offers: breakpoints, stepping, expression evaluation, and much more.
+You can now start debugging the program using the whole set of tools that the IDE offers: breakpoints, stepping, expression evaluation, [coroutine debugger](debug-coroutines-with-idea.md) and more.
 Learn more about [debugging in IntelliJ IDEA](https://www.jetbrains.com/help/idea/debugging-code.html).

 ## Debug in Node.js